Cold-calling fairly: why a random student picker beats memory

 Three independent biases compound:

-- Recency: the names that come to mind first are the ones you used most recently.
-The same 8–10 students get called on a third of the time over a semester.
+- Recency: the names that come to mind first are the ones you used most recently, so the same handful of students tends to dominate calls over a semester.

 - Attentiveness: a student making eye contact is much more 'pickable' than a student looking down.
 Quiet but engaged students get systematically skipped.